U.S. flag

 • Dryad: A nonprofit repository for data underlying the international scientific and medical literature.

-• Browse or search and filter datasets by geographical location, subject, journal, or institution.
+• Browse or search and filter datasets by funder, subject, journal, or institution.

 • Figshare: A cross-disciplinary repository where users and institutions can upload datasets, supported by the technology company Digital Science.